 — It takes 2-4 days to receive your results back.
 Pharmacies and testing centres are providing rapid test results.

-— The Ontario Government has made testing available at no cost for campers at participating pharmacies this summer.
+— The Ontario Government has made testing available at no cost for campers at testing/assessment centres and participating pharmacies this summer.
 You can use this link to search for a pharmacy or call your local pharmacy in your area to see if they are providing free camper testing as well.

 — You can locate Asymptomatic COVID-19 PCR tests that use different swabbing methods (throat, shallow nasal, nasal)

 — Print the results of your COVID PCR test so you have it ready to show upon arrival